Haltseva-Yevheniia/calendars/README.md

 A new Flutter project.

-I use package intl and DatePicker
+I use package intl and DatePicker for Android and CupertinoDatePicker for iOS